 I’ve also had the pleasure of contributing to in-store magazines including Boots Health & Beauty, Harvey Nichols Magazine, Sainsbury’s Magazine, Tesco Magazine, Heathrow Traveller and The London Magazine.

-I am currently freelance Beauty Editor for the Baby London magazine and also write online – I’ve guest blogged for Boden, was on the judging panel for the first Tesco Beauty Awards and a featured beauty expert at the popular beauty and wellbeing website The Beauty Shortlist during Green Beauty Week 2013.
+I am currently freelance for a range of titles, including Baby London magazine, for whom I’m Beauty Editor, and Health & Fitness, among others.
+I’ve guest blogged for a Boden, was on the judging panel for the first Tesco Beauty Awards and a featured beauty expert at the popular beauty and wellbeing website The Beauty Shortlist during Green Beauty Week 2013.

 Would you like to work with nonstopmama?